-If applying from within or near the New York City area, students must take the English Language Placement Test (in lieu of the TOEFL), at the Columbia University American Language Program, unless exempted by GSAP.
+If applying from within or near the New York City area, students must take the English Language Placement Test (in lieu of the TOEFL) at the Columbia University American Language Program, unless exempted by GSAP.
+Students who are required to take the English Language Placement Test should do so as early as possible.
+The test can be taken during the last week of August.
+Test schedules are available in 505 Lewisohn.